 A. Selection of the Meet Referee

 The Meet Referee for each of the respective State Championship meets shall initially be selected by the Officials Chair.
-The selection shall then be referred for approval by majority vote to a Committee comprised of the Program Operations Vice-Chair, a designated representative of the Meet Host (e.g. the Meet Director), the Senior Coaches Representative and the Officials Chair.
+The selection shall then be referred for approval by majority vote to a Committee comprised of a designated representative of the Meet Host (e.g. the Meet Director), the Senior Coaches Representative and the Officials Chair.
 If the selection is disapproved by the Committee, the Officials Chair is required to revisit and reselect for the position of Meet Referee and return to the Committee for approval by majority vote.
 In case of lack of final agreement by the Committee, the Executive Committee as defined in the MS Bylaws shall then make the specific assignment.

 B. Selection of the Officiating Crew

-The Officiating crews for the State Championships meets shall then be assigned by the Officials Chair with the agreement of a Committee comprised of the Program Operations Vice-Chair, a designated representative of the Meet Host (e.g. the Meet Director), the Senior Coaches Representative and the Officials Chair.
-The Officials Chair is responsible for making the initial selections and by majority vote, the Committee can either approve or disapprove of the selections.
-If the selection is disapproved by the Committee, the Officials Chair is required to revisit and reselect for that particular assignment and return to the Committee for approval by majority vote.
-In case of lack of final agreement over specific personnel for a specific assignment by the Committee, the Executive Committee as defined in the MS Bylaws shall then make the specific assignments.
+The Officiating crews for the State Championships meets shall then be assigned by the Officials Chair with the agreement of the Meet Referee.

 C. Solicitation of Opinions